A Common Injury Among Tennis Players

 A common ailment that many tennis players are affected by are ankle sprains.
 The ligaments on the outside of the foot are weaker than those on the inside and may have difficulty in protecting the ankle if it should turn inward.
 You may have trouble differentiating between a sprain and a break, and it often becomes necessary to have an X-ray performed.
 Common symptoms may include severe pain and swelling, in addition to discoloration of the skin.
 Resting the foot is an important first step in healing from this injury, in addition to ceasing all activities including walking.
 The swelling will subside when the the foot is elevated and will generally feel better.
 After the recovery period begins, performing certain exercises will help the ankle to become stronger, and the tennis games can resume.
 One way to possibly prevent this injury is to wear proper footwear while playing tennis.
 Specifically, tennis shoes are designed in a way to prevent injuries.
 It would be advised to purchase a pair before partaking in the sport.
 If you think you may have sprained your ankle during a game of tennis or have any questions or concerns, scheduling an appointment with a podiatrist is advised.

 Ankle sprains are common but need immediate attention.
 If you need your feet checked, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Our Doctors can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?

 Ankle sprains take place when the ligaments in your ankle are torn or stretched beyond their limits.
 There are multiple ways that the ankle can become injured, including twisting or rolling over onto your ankle, putting undue stress on it, or causing trauma to the ankle itself.